oLd-Y/blog/content/post/useful prompt/index.zh-cn.md

 - Isbel went looking for her son right after he disappeared.
 ```

-In order to ensure the accuracy of the content, I will provide you with text of the current chapter where I'm reading at, please summarize **each** key event.
-The content given is as follows:
+In order to ensure the accuracy of the content, I will provide you with text of the current chapter where I'm reading at, note please summarize **each** key event without omission or repetition.
+The content of current chapter is as follows:
 """

 """